jmadala/workshop-cultivating-coders/README.md

 [pods]: https://raw.githubusercontent.com/thedigitalgarage/workshop-cultivating-coders/master/po_w_pods.png

 As resources are deployed to Digital Garage, the status circle will change.
 When the circles are green, you know your application has been deployed.
-Once deployment is complete, click the link provided under **NODEJS-MONGODB-EXAMPLE**.
+Once deployment is complete, click the link titled: **NODEJS-MONGODB-EXAMPLE**.

 __Congratulations!
 You have just deployed your first application, "Hello World" on the Digital Garage!__

-Although, you may be confused by some of the concepts shown here, don't worry!
-We promise to explain them all in due time.
-We just wanted to give you a taste of how quick and easy it is to deploy a project on Digital Garage.
+We will be explainging the concepts behind all these actions in due time.
+For now, we just wanted to give you a taste of how quick and easy it is to deploy a project on Digital Garage.

 Feel free to go ahead and play around with the web console to get familiar with the various functionalities.
 During this workshop, we will be using both the web console command line tools.

-Now, about those command line tool...
+So, about those command line tool...

 ## Advanced Concepts

 ### Command Line

 `To get started with the CLI, we need to download the appropriate binary for your work machine and extract the oc file and put it in a directory in your path (or you can add the extraction location to your path).
 The command line utilities all start with the title openshift­origin­v* and then end with the name of the platform (Darwin is for Mac).
-Once you complete you extracting the file you should be able to do:`
+Once you complete extracting the file you should be able to:`
 ```
 $ oc version
 oc v1.1.0.1